Adrenal Nourish™ for an Active Life

 Speaking Ayurvedically, the adrenal glands belong to meda vaha srotas, loosely defined as the channel of fat and lubrication.
 In fact, the adrenal glands are the root of this channel, and as such provide nourishment for all fatty tissue in the body.
 As the adrenal glands sit on top of each kidney, these two organs are intimately connected.
 The two doshas that work in opposing forces to maintain balance of this gland are kapha and vata.
 Kapha's role is to nourish, and in a balanced state, the body is well nurtured and lubricated.
 But in overdrive, as the adrenal glands are overloaded, we deplete healthy kapha and promote high vata systemically, especially throughout the nervous system.
 Physiologically, this depletion of kapha is one of the factors in the seemingly pervasive condition that many coin as adrenal fatigue.
-This is essentially a state where the adrenal glands do not secrete its hormone and molecular signals appropriately because the brain is in a state of emergency, trying to preserve energy for more vital functions of the body (such as the heart or lungs).
-Because the adrenal glands and its functions are hindered, the fluidness and lubrication that kapha provides, especially in the form of ojas, literally dries up.
+This is essentially a state where the adrenal glands do not secrete their hormone and molecular signals appropriately because the brain is in a state of emergency, trying to preserve energy for more vital functions of the body (such as the heart or lungs).
+Because the adrenal glands and their functions are hindered, the fluidness and lubrication that kapha provides, especially in the form of ojas, literally dries up.

 Given the light mobile quality of vata, the inability of the mind and body to stop further compounds the state of high vata.
 Because vata dosha governs the nervous system, movement, and communication, one can see how elevated vata dosha pushes the other doshas out of balance, thus leading our body into a litany of complaints.
 (For a deeper investigation into adrenal health from an Ayurvedic perspective, you will appreciate reading our adrenal health guide.)